Aliases for TRPV6 Gene

 GeneCards Summary for TRPV6 Gene

-TRPV6 (Transient Receptor Potential Cation Channel, Subfamily V, Member 6) is a Protein Coding gene.
-Diseases associated with TRPV6 include cri-du-chat syndrome and prostate cancer.
-Among its related pathways are CREB Pathway and Signaling events mediated by PTP1B.
-GO annotations related to this gene include calmodulin binding and calcium channel activity.
-An important paralog of this gene is TRPV2.
+TRPV6 (Transient Receptor Potential Cation Channel Subfamily V Member 6) is a Protein Coding gene.
+Diseases associated with TRPV6 include Prostate Cancer and Aromatase Deficiency.
+Among its related pathways are Mineral absorption and CREB Pathway.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and calcium channel activity.
+An important paralog of this gene is TRPV5.

 UniProtKB/Swiss-Prot for TRPV6 Gene

-Calcium selective cation channel probably involved in Ca(2+) uptake in various tissues, including Ca(2+) reabsorption in intestine.
-The channel is activated by low internal calcium level, probably including intracellular calcium store depletion, and the current exhibits an inward rectification.
-Inactivation includes both, a rapid Ca(2+)-dependent and a slower Ca(2+)-calmodulin-dependent mechanism, the latter may be regulated by phosphorylation.
+Calcium selective cation channel that mediates Ca(2+) uptake in various tissues, including the intestine (PubMed:11097838, PubMed:11278579, PubMed:11248124 PubMed:15184369, PubMed:23612980).
+Important for normal Ca(2+) ion homeostasis in the body, including bone and skin (By similarity).
+The channel is activated by low internal calcium level, probably including intracellular calcium store depletion, and the current exhibits an inward rectification (PubMed:15184369).
+Inactivation includes both a rapid Ca(2+)-dependent and a slower Ca(2+)-calmodulin-dependent mechanism; the latter may be regulated by phosphorylation.
 In vitro, is slowly inhibited by Mg(2+) in a voltage-independent manner.
 Heteromeric assembly with TRPV5 seems to modify channel properties.
-TRPV5-TRPV6 heteromultimeric concatemers exhibit voltage-dependent gating (By similarity).
+TRPV5-TRPV6 heteromultimeric concatemers exhibit voltage-dependent gating.